LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/PreprocessorDirectives.md

 These preprocessor directives extend only across a single line of code.
 As soon as a newline character is found, the preprocessor directive is ends.
 No semicolon (;) is expected at the end of a preprocessor directive.
 The only way a preprocessor directive can extend through more than one line is by preceding the newline character at the end of the line by a backslash (\).

 ### #include

+Source file inclusion (#include)
+This directive has been used assiduously in other sections of this tutorial.
+When the preprocessor finds an #include directive it replaces it by the entire content of the specified header or file.
+There are two ways to use #include:

+  #include <header>
+  #include "file"

+In the first case, a header is specified between angle-brackets <>.
+This is used to include headers provided by the implementation, such as the headers that compose the standard library (iostream, string,...).
+Whether the headers are actually files or exist in some other form is implementation-defined, but in any case they shall be properly included with this directive.

+The syntax used in the second #include uses quotes, and includes a file.
+The file is searched for in an implementation-defined manner, which generally includes the current path.
+In the case that the file is not found, the compiler interprets the directive as a header inclusion, just as if the quotes ("") were replaced by angle-brackets (<>).

 You use preprocessor directives and the names of header files to tell the computer the locations of the code provided in libraries.

 To use a header file in a C++ program, use the preprocessor directive include.